0x574R/Darkcloak/README.md

 ![Architecture](https://img.shields.io/badge/arch-x86--64-orange)

-**Linux process identity cloaking: x86-64 NASM, no libc**
+**Linux process identity cloaking**

-DARKCLOAK chains the manipulation of all userspace-visible identity sources into an 11-phase sequential pipeline that progressively transforms a process until it is indistinguishable from the impersonated one to monitoring tools.
-To our knowledge, no published tool combines simultaneous manipulation of all userspace-visible identity sources.
+DARKCLOAK chains the manipulation of all userspace-visible identity sources into an 11-phase sequential pipeline that progressively transforms a process until it becomes indistinguishable from the impersonated one to userspace monitoring tools.
+To the best of our knowledge, no published tool combines the simultaneous manipulation of all userspace-visible identity sources.

 The full technical write-up is available on the [RAZOR](https://0x574r.github.io) blog.